TomiEbun/Amazon-Best-Selling-Books-Analysis/README.md

 7. Rank: the ranking of each book in the top 100 best-selling for each year

-8.Year: this is the year each book appeared as a best-selling book
+8. Year: this is the year each book appeared as a best-selling book

-9.No_of_review: this is the total reviews each book has
+9. No_of_review: this is the total reviews each book has